 - Software developers are required to test their programs, applications, and features on multiple platforms.
 Using an emulator enables them to test and assess the multi-platform compatibility of their developed programs.

-- Emulators the most common used software to continue to run a 32-bit program on a 64-bit Windows system.
+- Emulators are the most commonly used software to continue to run a 32-bit program on a 64-bit Windows system.
 This is essential because several applications on Windows are developed only for the 32-bit version.

 What is a Dreamcast Emulator?